FrankMartinuz/2020_5BI_team1_Liboni/docs/Iteration_Plan.md

 - do whatever the packets require
 - send a reply of OK/ERROR to user a house (dummy data returned)

+**Client**

+The purpose of this iteration is to create a working skeleton of the system.
+At the end of this iteration, customers should be able to:

+- Login in the chatting software
+- Sending and receiving message

 ## 2. Use Cases

 _[Identify the use cases that define the functionality being implemented during this iteration.
 Some or all of the scenarios in the use case may be implemented.]_ The following use cases are involved in this iteration: